aaronkaplan/intelmq/docs/proposal.md

 **Rules & Checks:**
 * the sysadmin in order to remove a bot from the configuration which is still running.
 MUST first to stop and then remove the configuration, not the opposite.
 * will always execute the bot background, not in foreground.

+XXX comment: how about test mode?

 * will always provide the best log message in order to give additional information to sysadmin about the actions performed.

+XXX define log format in a separate document and link to it.
+Make this a HOWTO for new developers.
+What needs to be logged, when?
+Which log levels?

 * will always check if there is any issue with configurations (runtime, defaults, pipeline) regarding all bots even if just one action to one bot has been executed.
  * in case a bot is running but some configuration for that bot is missing in one of the files, the action will not be performed and sysadmin will receive a warning message

+ XXX where? on the logging system?

  * intelmqctl will automatically re-add the missing configuration and ask to syadmin to re-run the command again, now with the configurations cleaned.

+XXX sounds like too much magic here.
+I prefer a **good** error message for the sysadmin, telling him what to do.
+And then the system should NOT try to be too smart.

 **Syntax:**

+XXX : note this section could benefit from the way man pages are written.

 ```
 intelmqctl <action command> [<bot_id> | botnet ] <flags>
 ```

 **Flags:**
+XXX call it "generic Flags"

 * `--now`: this parameter will execute the bot automatically without taking into account `run_mode`.
+XXX comment: only once?

 * `--debug`: this parameter will execute the bot in debug mode which automatically run it in foreground in order to easily see the log lines in the console and the log level will also automatically set up to `DEBUG`.

+XXX : only once?

 * `--filter`: this parameter will provide to sysadmin a quick way to apply a filter to which bots the action will take place.
 The filtering can be done using the configuration parameters as the following example:
 ```
 intelmqctl start --filter "run_mode:scheduled, group:Collectors"
 ```

+XXX define all filters

 ## intelmqctl start action